 Fired after rejecting advances?
 Pressured into sex?
 Retaliated against for reporting harassment?
 You are not alone.

-What is Considered Sexual Harassment by a Supervisor or Executive?
+What is Sexual Harassment by a Supervisor or Executive?

 Executives and senior leaders often use fear to silence victims.
 You don’t have to face this alone.
 Kaplan Employment Law will fight for you.